Updated: Jul 10

 Megan Sanchez is Founder and CEO of EVMO News.

-Her areas of interest in writing focus on psychology, languages, self-help, art, political science, poetry, marketing and making the world a better place.
+Her areas of interest in writing focus on psychology, languages, self-help, art, political science, poetry, marketing, advertising, and making the world a better place.

 Her favorite intellectuals include Freud, Jung, Plato, Foucault, Derrida, Edward Said, Lera Boroditsky, and Dr. Brené Brown.

-She graduated "summa cum laude" in BA in International Relations & Global Politics (2017) and "magna cum laude" in Msc Marketing (2019).
+She graduated "summa cum laude" in BA in International Relations & Global Politics (2017),"magna cum laude" in Msc Marketing (2019) and won the President's Award of Academic Excellence bestowed by Barack Obama in (2011) through ACS.